What is the ADA?

-Title I of the Americans with Disabilities Act requires employers of 15 or more employees to provide an equal opportunity to qualified individuals.
+Title I of the Americans with Disabilities Act requires employers of 15 or more employees to provide equal opportunities to qualified individuals.
 It prohibits discrimination in various aspects of employment.
 Title I restricts employers from asking applicants about health conditions before a job offer.
 The text of the Americans with Disabilities Act can be found here (Text of the ADA: https://www.ada.gov/pubs/adastatute08.htm) as well as additional regulations (https://www.ada.gov/2010_regs.htm).

 Go to Definitions of ADA Terms for some of the legal terms underlined above.

 Who is responsible for enforcement of Title I?

 The U.S. Equal Employment Opportunity Commission (EEOC) enforces Title I of the ADA.
 Complaints under Title I must be filed with the EEOC within 180 days of the date of the discrimination, or 300 days if the charge is files with a designated State or local fair employment practice agency.
 Lawsuits can only be filed in Federal court after an individual has received a ‘right to sue’ letter from the EEOC.
 To locate an office, look under the U.S. Government in the telephone directory, or call (800) 669-4000 (voice) or (800) 669-6820 (TDD).

 Employers can get free technical assistance and information about how to accommodate a specific employee with a disability by contacting the Job Accommodation Network to find additional technical assistance.

 Title II – State and Local Government Activities